-After you deposit the check, he or she will ask you to forward some of the money to a third party, or he or she will come up with a reason that you need to return the money – for example, they overpaid you, or they need to pay for bills, a child's tuition, etc. Often, it will be a very said reason, like unexpected medical bills or other personal tragedy.
+After you deposit the check, he or she will ask you to forward some of the money to a third party, or he or she will come up with a reason that you need to return the money – for example, they overpaid you, or they need to pay for bills, a child's tuition, etc. Often, it will be a very sad reason, like unexpected medical bills or other personal tragedy.

 You will ultimately have to pay your bank for the fraudulent check, and you will lose the money you sent back to the scammer.

 Another common scam targets nannies who want to work in foreign countries, but cannot get the appropriate visa.
 The scammer, posing as a family, will claim that they have a lawyer who can help get a visa, but the nanny has to send them money for the lawyer.
-Once the nanny sends the money, he or she never hears from the family again.
+Once the nanny sends the money, he or she never hear from the family again.

 These scams can also work the other way around.
-Some scammers claim they are nannies that live out of the country and need money to apply for a visa, or need their first payment early (again, usually for a very heart-wrenching reason).
-The family will send money, and never hear from the nanny again.
+Some scammers claim they are nannies that live out of the country and need money to apply for a visa or need their first payment early (again, usually for a very heart-wrenching reason).
+The family will send money and never hear from the nanny again.

 Nanny Scam Warning Signs